andrewgreen76/flygreen/README.md

 __________________________________________________________________________
 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST 24-48 HOURS:

-- MCU vs. SoC vs. MPU for gaming.
+- MCU vs. SoC vs. MPU for gaming
 - LCD and LED screen technology for gaming
+- automotive testing tools (oscilloscopes, network analyzers, CAN, CANape, etc.)
 __________________________________________________________________________
 CHOSEN PROFESSIONAL PROJECT:
 __________________________________________________________________________